‘Gezellig’ or ‘hygge’? The real differences between the Netherlands and Denmark

 READ MORE | What’s on that ‘boterham’?
 6 weird Dutch bread toppings

-Denmark has a similar lunch situation: ‘Smørrebrød’ (open-faced sandwiches) can be considered the fancy version of a lunch bag consisting of rye bread with some form of simplistic topping.
+Denmark has a similar lunch situation: ‘Smørrebrød’ (open-faced sandwiches) can be considered the fancy version of a lunch bag, consisting of rye bread with a simple topping.

 However, in recent years, ‘smørrebrød’ has gained popularity and creating a well-made ‘smørrebrød’ is now often branded as a “craft.”